geraldzakwan/iykra-sentiment-analysis/README.md

 `python3 app.py` or `python app.py`

 - See if it's running okay.
-If it's running okay try to run this on your terminal:
+If it's running okay then run this on your terminal:

 ```
 curl --location --request POST 'http://localhost:5000/classify' \